The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 It is our policy that employees with concealed carry licenses are prohibited from carrying concealed handguns on the Premises or on any client premises (consistent with their policies).
 This prohibition includes concealed weapons of any kind, regardless of whether the individual is licensed to carry the weapon.
 Additionally, employees are prohibited from carrying a concealed weapon while operating any motor vehicle owned or leased by SSE, or its client, or from illegally concealing a firearm in their own vehicle that is parked on the Premises or on a client’s premises.
 This policy applies to all SSE employees, visitors, customers and vendors.
 Prohibited items include, but are not limited to, all firearms, knives with blades over 4”, explosive devices or any other weapon that could be used to threaten, harass, intimidate, injure or cause harm to another individual.
 A dangerous instrument is defined as any instrument, article or substance that, under the immediate circumstances is capable of causing death or physical injury.

-Any employee who has a question as to whether an instrument, article or substance is considered a weapon or dangerous instrument in violation of this policy should ask for clarification from their supervisor at SSE prior to bringing the instrument, article or substance onto the Premises or a client’s premises..
+Any employee who has a question as to whether an instrument, article or substance is considered a weapon or dangerous instrument in violation of this policy should ask for clarification from their supervisor at the client or your SSE representative prior to bringing the instrument, article or substance onto the Premises or a client’s premises.

 An employee found to have used a weapon or be in possession of a weapon improperly while on the Premises or a client’s premises will be subject to disciplinary action up to and including termination.
 SSE may also report the incident to the local law enforcement authorities.